SvenVw/fdm/.changeset/every-shoes-boil.md

 "@svenvw/fdm-calculator": patch
 ---

-Fixes exception at calculation of stikstofgebruiksnorm for cultivations with sub_types
+Fix exception when calculating stikstofgebruiksnorm for cultivations with sub_types.